ska-la/4VLC/README.md

 3. Connect to VLC's web interface.
 Open your favorite web browser and input http://localhost:8080/ or http://\<your desired ip address\>:8080/ into address bar.
 Also you can add path ..:8080/mobile.html .
 Play with it.
 May be that's all of you need.
 4. Now input http://\<your ip addr\>:8080/4vlc.html and compare with our solution.
 You can receive the created streams with any player which support a playback of a multicast stream.
 You can start another instance of VLC and use View -> Playlist -> Network streams(SAP).
 Choose desired stream and Play it.

-# How Setup a stream
+# How setup a Stream
 After you clicked on blue button "Select File" you can wander through your file system.
 Choose **ONLY MP4** file.
 Provide unique name for a stream when you ask.
 It's needed to distinguish each stream from others.

 ---